lucasayb/the-ssg-central/content/categories/cms-tips/_index.md

 ---
 title: CMS Tips
-description: A description of this category
+description: A place where you can find a lot of tips and utilities for the CMS of your SSG
 image:

 # Badge style